The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

-For each two paths~$Q_1,Q_2 \in \mathcal{Q}$ that are intersected by the same path~$P'$ in~$G^M$ it holds that each further path~$P''$ in~$G^M$ can intersect at most one of~$Q_1$ and~$Q_2$: Assume toward a contradiction that~$P''$ does.
+For each two paths~$Q_1,Q_2 \in \mathcal{Q}$ that intersect the same path~$P'$ in~$G^M$ it holds that each further path~$P''$ in~$G^M$ can intersect at most one of~$Q_1$ and~$Q_2$: Assume toward a contradiction that~$P''$ does intersect both~$Q_1$ and~$Q_2$.
 Since no path in~$G^M$ except~$P$ contains~$x$ and~$z$ it follows that all intersections between the paths are within~$G - X$.
 Since~$P'$ and~$P''$ are vertex-disjoint and~$Q_1$ and~$Q_2$ are internally vertex-disjoint, it follows that there is a cycle in~$G-X$, a contradiction to the fact that~$X$ is a feedback vertex set.

 Since~$3k^2 > 3k + k^2$, it follows from the pigeon hole principle that there is a path~$P' \in G^M$ that intersects at least three paths~$Q_1, Q_2, Q_3 \in \mathcal{Q}$ such that no further path in~$G^M$ intersects them.
 We can now apply \cref{lem:exchange-augmenting-paths} and obtain two vertex-disjoint augmenting paths~$Q$ and~$Q'$.
-Thus, reverting the augmentation along~$P$ and~$P''$ and augment along~$Q$ and~$Q''$ yields another maximum matching for~$G$ which does not contain~$\{x,v\}$, a contradiction. \end{proofofclaim}
+Thus, reverting the augmentation along~$P$ and~$P''$ and augmenting along~$Q$ and~$Q''$ yields another maximum matching for~$G$ which does not contain~$\{x,v\}$, a contradiction. \end{proofofclaim}